scale-it/algo-builder/docs/algob-config.md

           mnemonic: "call boy rubber fashion arch day capable one sweet skate outside purse six early learn tuition eagle love breeze pizza loud today popular able divide"
         }]);

+1. Loaded from env variable `ALGOB_ACCOUNTS`

+        const accounts = loadFromEnv();

+    Keys can be stored in `ALGOB_ACCOUNTS` env variable.
+    The keys in env variable should be JSON string of the following structure:

+        [{"name": "account_name", "menmonic": "mnemonic string"}]

 NOTE: don't use any of the accounts above.
 They are provided only as an example - everyone has an access to them!

 You can merge accounts in the config file (eg by using `concat` method on an `Array`).